gibsongGH/SDS-CP030-edu-spend/submissions/team-members/cholpon-zhakshylykova/README.md

     - Generated affordability-tier labels (Low/Medium/High) using quantile-based segmentation.

 3. **Predictive Modeling:**
-    - Developed a regression model to estimate the total cost of study based on program specifications and location attributes.
+    - Regression model to estimate total cost of study based on program specifications and location attributes.
-    - Built a classification model to categorize records into affordability tiers.
+    - Classification model to categorize records into affordability tiers.

 4. **Clustering:**
     - Applied K-Means and HDBSCAN clustering to group universities or destinations into cost archetypes.